iamsaywhat/logFilesys/README.md

 Also, you can search a file using the `LogFs_findFileByNum()` function, which allows you to open a file with an explicitly specified ID.

-You can read the file using `LogFs_readFile()`.
-The `LogFs_readFile()` function allows you to read the same file in several requests, if it is not possible to read the entire file as a whole (usually in this case, buffering in RAM is needed, which can be a problem for large files), for this the function allows you to specify the read position from the file to continue reading the file from the specified location.
+You can read the file using `LogFs_read()`.
+The `LogFs_read()` function allows you to read the same file in several requests, if it is not possible to read the entire file as a whole (usually in this case, buffering in RAM is needed, which can be a problem for large files), for this the function allows you to specify the read position from the file to continue reading the file from the specified location.

 ## How to use